don1138/blender-qrn/README.md

 ### 👉 Toggle Hidden Sockets

-+ Node height get maximized to show all sockets, or minimized to show only used/essential sockets.
++ Shows or hides unconnected sockets on the selected nodes.

 ## Backstory